Chocolate bar: Modern era

 A few years earlier, in 1875, milk chocolate makes its appearance.
 It was developed by another Swiss confectioner, Daniel Peter.
 He was able to make milk chocolate with the help of his neighbour Henri Nestlé, who was specialized in dehydrated milk products.
 Daniel Peter launched his successful Gala Peter brand in 1887.
-Cailler and Suchard followed in the late 19th century, and other factories opened in Switzerland at that time.
+Cailler and Suchard (Milka) followed in the late 19th century, while other factories opened during this period also benefiting from the development of conching, notably Frey and Tobler.
+Confectionery chocolate production increased rapidly, and Swiss chocolate came to dominate the chocolate market.